 PoolCar can also step in if the keys aren’t returned in time for the allocated driver’s homeward journey by generating an alert email to the system admin.
 At the same time, because the overnight booking is still outstanding, PoolCar can automatically re-allocate any bookings impacted because the vehicle hasn’t been returned.
 It also gives the Fleet Manager an opportunity to check in with the employee to make sure everything is ok.

 The other aspect of pool booking is having a comprehensive key management solution.
 Pairing PoolCar with KeyMaster ensures that keys can’t just go missing; only individuals who have a valid booking can open the cabinet and can only take the key associated with their booking.
 This ensures that you can quickly identify who hasn’t returned the keys, instead of running around the office tapping people on the shoulder.

-It puts a level of accountability on the owner of the vehicle; they must return the key to the cabinet when they arrive at work, closing off their recurring booking and making the vehicle available for others.
+It puts a level of accountability on the driver of the vehicle; they must return the key to the cabinet when they arrive at work, closing off their recurring booking and making the vehicle available for others.
 If they forget, then the Fleet Manager will be alerted and can chase up straight away.
 It also ensures that the owner of the allocated vehicle knows exactly where their keys will be at the end of the day.
 The don’t have to run around looking for keys or chase people that might have already left for the day.

 A key management solution also helps allay any concerns that might arise regarding infringements or fines.
 If a vehicle is associated with an infringement, it is a simple matter to report on who was responsible for the vehicle when the infringement occurred.
 The vehicle owner isn’t required to take the blame.